quyuan01/pdf-extract-bench/README.md

 - The colorful textbook subset contains 57 PDF files, it includes English, mathematics, Chinese (including pinyin) subjects.
 It includes colorful graphics information;
 - The research report subset contains 71 PDF files, it contains rich table information;
 - The ordinary books subset contains 37 PDF files, and the layout is mainly black and white;
-- The ordinary exam paper subset consists of
+- The ordinary exam paper subset consists of computer science, mathematics, Chinese, it covers primary school, junior high school, high school, industry question bank;
-- The magazine subset includes 1,000 Chinese and English magazines in PDF format, respectively.
-The Chinese magazines were sourced from five publishers: Global Science, The Mystery, Youth Digest, China National Geographic, and The Reader.
-The English magazines were sourced from five American publishers: The New Yorker, New Scientist, Scientific American, The Economist, and Time USA.
+- The special exam paper subset consists of Watermark, text in Graphics;
-- The newspaper subset contains 500 PDF document images from the Chinese People's Daily and the Wall Street Journal.
+- The altas subset included PDF files contain a large number of images on a single page.
-- The note subset consists of students' handwritten notes in nine subjects, including 500 scanned pages.
+- The notes subset consists of students' handwritten notes in nine subjects, including 48 PDF files.
-- The book subset contains 500 photographed images, which were acquired from 50 books with 10 pages each.
-Each book has a distinct layout, resulting in considerable diversity in this subset.
+- The courseware contains PDF files converted from PPT, including 87 PDF files;

 # Results